edquant/edh7916/assignments/index.md

 Students are expected to complete the following assignments as part of the course (percentage of final grade in parentheses):

+- **Class participation (10%):** We will use class time to work through lesson modules together.
+Students are expected to follow along with the presentation and run code on their own machine.
+Students are also expected to answer questions and work through example problems throughout the class session.

-- **Problem sets (50%):** Every lesson module will have an associated set of questions that must be answered and submitted.
-You may work together and/or use online resources to solve the problem sets, but everyone must submit their own work and do their best to give accurate attribution for borrowed/repurposed code.
-There will be one problem set for each of ten (10) lessons, with each set worth 5% of the final grade.
-In general, problem set answers will need to be submitted via Canvas two (2) weeks after they are assigned.
+- **Problem sets (45%):**Every lesson module will end with a set of questions that students must answer.
+Students can work together to solve the problem sets, but everyone must submit their own work and do their best to give accurate attribution for borrowed/repurposed code.
+In general, problem set answers will need to be submitted via GitHub a week after they are assigned.

-  There are four (4) supplemental lessons — two before the mid-course break and two after — that will include supplemental assignments.
+  There are a few supplemental lessons that include supplemental assignments.
 Though these are not required, you may find them useful.
-You may replace up to two (2) problem set submissions with submissions from the supplemental assignments.
 Please note that the supplemental assignments may be more difficult than the normal problem set assignments.
+Students may complete more than the required numbered of lessons during the second half of the course and submit the problem sets as supplemental assignments.
+Students may replace up to two (2) problem set submissions with submissions from the supplemental assignments.

-- **Reproducible report (50%):** Everyone must produce a 3-5 page report on a higher education topic of interest.
+- **Reproducible report (45%):** Everyone must produce a 3-5 page report on a higher education topic of interest.
 The report should be a combination of writing, tables, and figures, have minimal citations (if any), and be fully reproducible with minimal